The Cartier-Quillen-Milnor-Moore theorem in the Post-Hopf case: theorem for algebras

 Moreover:

-To prove \eqref{PPL0}, we proceed by an induction over $n=\max(\len(f),\len(g))$.
+Hence, properties~\eqref{PPL1} and~\eqref{PPL2} are implied by equation~\eqref{PPL0}.
+To prove equation~\eqref{PPL0}, we proceed by an induction over $n=\max(\len(f),\len(g))$.
 By linearity of $\Phi$, it is enough to prove this for words over $\h$.

-We initialize the induction with $n=1$.
-By definition of $\rhd$ extended to $A$ and the relations in theorem \ref{thm:extendUg} defining $*$ with units in \U{\h}, we conclude that $\eqref{PPL0}$ is true whenever $f$ or $g$ are equal to $1$.
+\begin{description} \item[Initialization:] the case $n=0$ is straightforward.
+Then, consider the case $n=1$.
+By definition of $\lhdp$ extended to $A$ and the relations in theorem \ref{thm:extendUg} defining $\lhd $ with units in \U{\h}, we conclude equation~$\eqref{PPL0}$ is true whenever $f$ or $g$ is equal to $1$.
 If $f$ and $g$ are both elements of $\h$: